yashraj24october/Version-controlling-Made-Easy-in-git-and-Github/Steps-to-Work-with a-New-Branch-on-a-project.md

 ----------------------------------------------

 ### Steps:
+* First ensure you are added as collaborator and have write permission to collaborate on project repo
+* If you have not "write" permission, then you need to "fork" the repository.
+* It will create a copy of repo in your github. then
-* First need to clone the repository.
+* You need to clone the repository.

-then
+If you have "write" permission, you can directly clone the repo.

+then,

 * Go to main branch if not in main branch, using: git checkout main,
 * You can check your current branch using: git branch